angelsw1ngs/angelsw1ngs/README.md

 You'll mostly find me in the Marvel area (cause most of my ponies are x-men)

 Please feel free to INT, I love chatting!!
+And add me in Marvel rivals I love finding new people to play with (user: Evieeo7)

 DNI - basic DNI (transphobes, homophobes, zionists, racists, etc), proshippers, under 18 and just any weirdos honestly.